Mambo! (album)

 Mambo! is the fifth studio album by Peruvian soprano Yma Sumac.
 It was released in 1954 by Capitol Records.
 Most of the tracks were composed by her husband Moisés Vivanco.

 Track listing

 The original 10" edition had eight tracks.
 "Goomba Boomba", "Cha Cha Gitano" and "Carnavalito Boliviano" were added for the 1955 LP edition.

+Legacy

+"Gopher" is featured prominently in the 1998 black comedy film Dead Husbands.
+"Malambo No. 1" was featured on season 5 of the reality competition television series RuPaul's Drag Race.